 In the evening, we spent many hours next to the camp fire, in the backdrop of the snow covered mountains and immersing in the serenity around us.
 We had calmed down by now, were content with what we had seen in the previous days, the disappointment of having missed the Western Tragopan was behind us.
 There was no electricity, no comforts of the mad world, no phones, and still we were in peace with ourselves.
 It is then we realized how close we were to the five elements: Sky, Earth, Fire, Air and Water.
-We were living under the mighty sky, sleeping on the earth, keeping warm sitting next to the fire, herb & mineral infused water energizing us and the fresh air cleansing us from the inside.
+We were living under the mighty sky, sleeping on the earth, keeping warm sitting next to the fire, fresh air energizing us and the herb & mineral infused water cleansing us from the inside.

 We dreaded going back to the polluted city where there was no clean air for us to breathe, no clean water for us to drink and where in the name of development, the entire population is hell-bent destroying this very delicate balance of nature.